bbakla/openapi3-with-go/README.md

 We now generated the code for server side.
 We can also generate the models.
 I created the config file also for it.
 Feel free to try it

-# Using openapi-generator
+# openapi-generator
 We could also use OpenAPI Generator's CLI tool.
 You can see how to install it [here](https://openapi-generator.tech/docs/installation)
 After installing,  you run the command.
 The code will be generated in `open-api` directory.
+You see that the generator will create each model and the api separately.
+It is quite easy to follow.
 ```
 openapi-generator generate -g go-server -o open-api -i todo-app.yaml
 ```
+## Features
+### Use 3th party frameworks
 You can also generate the code compatible with `echo` or `gin`.
 You can find more information [here](https://openapi-generator.tech/docs/generators#server-generators)
 Lets generate it for `gin`:
 ```
 openapi-generator generate -g go-gin-server -o open-api -i todo-app.yaml
 ```
+### Use config file
 It is also possible to define a config file to simplify the command prompt.
 The list of command options for gin server can be found [here](https://openapi-generator.tech/docs/generators/go-gin-server/)
 The  command to execute the generation with config file is.
 You can also see the command in `Makefile`
 ```